hacord15/healthcare_doc_patient_pathLab/README.md

 The Healthcare Document Management System is a web-based application designed to streamline patient, path lab, and document management in a healthcare setting.
 This platform enables seamless interaction between doctors, patients, and laboratories, ensuring efficient medical record-keeping and retrieval.

-🔗 Live Application
+🔗  Application is live

 ✨ Features

-✅ Patient Management: Patients can register, update, and view their medical records.✅ Doctor Dashboard: Doctors can access patient details, prescribe treatments, and monitor progress.✅ Path Lab Integration: Laboratories can upload test results and share them securely with doctors and patients.✅ Secure Document Handling: Medical documents are stored securely and accessible only to authorized users.✅ User Authentication: Secure login for doctors, patients, and path labs.
+✅ Patient Management: Patients can register, update, and view their medical records.
+✅ Doctor Dashboard: Doctors can access patient details, prescribe treatments, and monitor progress.
+✅ Path Lab Integration: Laboratories can upload test results and share them securely with doctors and patients.
+✅ Secure Document Handling: Medical documents are stored securely and accessible only to authorized users.
+✅ User Authentication: Secure login for doctors, patients, and path labs.

 🚀 Usage